-Having settled the islands by 1500 CE, the Moriori ceased long-distance sea travel but built rafts for inter-island travel, as in the replica pictured here.
+Having settled the islands by 1500 CE, the Moriori ceased long-distance sea travel but built rafts for inter-island travel, like the replica pictured here.
 This waka korari (wash-through craft) had a base of kelp and sides of bound reeds.
 It could partially submerge, which enhanced its stability in rough seas.

 Te whakamahi i tēnei tūemi